lichunqiang/yii2-sweet-submit/README.md

 ## Usage

-Can can depends this in your assets:
+you can depends this in your assets:

 ```
-class YourAsset extends AssetBundle
+class AppAsset extends AssetBundle
 {
     //..